Gaurav07Robin/todoList/README.md

 # todoList
+You can view this webapp at putget.netlify.app

+Install netlify CLI before running it on your LocalHost

 Just a utility to share text currently, i plan it make it save more stuff.

 Then i can go to any other device and copy whole content.